What is Biosecurity For Chicken Health?

 Keep clean boots and shoe covers for visitors to wear while viewing your chickens

-Keep a set of clothes to wear only around your birds.
-If you have more than one coop and flock, use different clean outfits for each flock that way if one flock gets infected you are less likely to spread it to your other flock.
+Keep a set of shoes and clothes to wear only around your birds.
+If you have more than one coop and flock, use different shoes and clean outfits for each flock that way if one flock gets infected you are less likely to spread it to your other flock.

 If you do not have shoe covers you can wash your shoes or boots with a long handle scrub brush and disinfectant.